jjloomis/adobe-audition-basic-audio-editing/editing/adjusting-audio-level-within-sound-bite.md

-# Adjusting audio level within a sound bite in the Waveform Editor
+# Adjusting Audio Level Within a Sound Bite in the Waveform Editor

 Ideally, the volume of your waveform should consistently range from -12 to -6 decibels.
 In the Levels panel, you should see the levels going from green into yellow during playback.